 Visiting a country house is an adventure for me.
 The experience is never the same twice.
 Each house continues to unfold and hypnotize long after I've returned from my visit.
 The magic of discovering these gems is unlike any other experience.
-(If you'd like to know what a country house is, click here; to view a slide show giving an overview of country houses and country house gardens, click here).
+(If you'd like to know what a country house is, click here).

 British and Irish country houses have been